UAE: 2 Emiratis die after car accident in Saudi Arabia

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-MoFA expresses its thanks and appreciation to the Saudi authorities for their great cooperation and prominent role in providing support to the UAE Embassy in Riyadh, which contributed to the success of the air ambulance mission, ensuring the safety of the injured citizens, and facilitating the procedures for transporting the bodies.
+MoFA expressed its thanks and appreciation to the Saudi authorities for their great cooperation and significant role in providing support to the UAE Embassy in Riyadh.
+Their support contributed to the success of the air medical evacuation mission, ensuring the safe transport of the injured citizens and facilitating the repatriation of the deceased.

 In a separate accident in August 2023, a father and his four children tragically died in an accident in Saudi Arabia while returning to Abu Dhabi after performing Umrah.
 The accident happened when their vehicle collided with another on the Makkah-Riyadh road.